PizzaCheeser/backend/README.md

 # Pizza cheeser

-The project is available at: www.pizza-cheeser.psota.pl
+The project is available at: www.pizza-cheeser.psota.pl.
+You can also use slack app.
+Use the command to find the pizza:
+`/pizza post-code;wanted ingredient 1,wanted ingredient 2,...;not wanted ingredient1, not wanted ingredient 2, ...`

 ### How does it work?
 Pizza cheeser can choose the perfect pizza for you and for your groups of friends.